vile/discord-role-scraper/README.md

 You're interacting with normally available API endpoints for user accounts in a normal way.
 However, Discord doesn't like when you script or automate any type of action, therefore there is always a risk of account termination.
 I am not responsible if you spam the API scraping servers and get your account terminated.
+It is recommended to use a brand new or alt account.

 ### Can you help me with ...?